mABC: multi-Agent Blockchain-Inspired Collaboration for root cause analysis in micro-services architecture: Analysis

 \subsection{Human evaluation.}

-The evaluation was conducted based on a random selection of 200 completed cases, which included analyses of root causes, pathways, and resolutions.
-We invited 10 AIOps experts to rate each case on a scale from 1 to 5, where 1 signifies \textbf{very useless} and 5 denotes \textbf{very useful}.
-Subsequently, we calculated the average rating for each case to derive \textit{Resolution Evaluation Metrics (R-Useful)} score.
+In Appendix~\ref{human evaluation}, we evaluated 200 randomly selected cases, focusing on root causes, pathways, and resolutions.
+Ten AIOps experts rated each case on a scale of 1 (very useless) to 5 (very useful), and we averaged these ratings to derive the \textit{Resolution Evaluation Metrics (R-Useful)} score.

-In a more detailed examination of the human evaluation results presented in Table ~\ref{tab: Human evaluation}, it is evident that the responses from AIOps experts reveal a strong preference for the resolutions generated by the \framework{} model, especially when augmented with GPT-4-Turbo.
-The superior R-Useful scores for \framework{} with GPT-4-Turbo across both datasets not only demonstrate its exceptional capability in crafting highly useful solutions but also indicate that the approach of model resonates well with the expert understanding and expectations in the complex AIOps domain.
-The moderate R-Useful scores assigned to the ReAct suggest that while they are capable of generating resolutions, there is a notable gap in terms of meeting the nuanced needs of AIOps experts.
-The decision tree model could not be evaluated for R-Useful due to its inability to generate resolutions.
+Table ~\ref{tab: Human evaluation} highlights a clear preference among experts for the resolutions generated by the \framework{} model, especially when enhanced with GPT-4-Turbo.
+The higher R-Useful scores for \framework{} with GPT-4-Turbo across both datasets underscore its ability to produce highly useful solutions that align well with expert expectations in the AIOps domain.
+In contrast, the moderate R-Useful scores for ReAct indicate its limited effectiveness in meeting the nuanced needs of AIOps experts.
+Decision tree, TraceAnomaly, and MEPFL are not evaluated for R-Useful due to their inability to generate resolutions.
+Overall, the human evaluation confirms that \framework{} with GPT-4-Turbo excels in creating expert-aligned solutions, showing significant potential for improving decision-making and productivity in AIOps.

-The human evaluation clearly confirms that \framework{}, when paired with GPT-4-Turbo, outshines the competition.
-It is highly effective at developing solutions that align with expert insights and shows great promise in improving decision-making in the AIOps domain, potentially enhancing overall performance and productivity.